Anthesis hosts both online webinars and in-person gatherings. We’d be delighted if you can join us at one of our upcoming events:

 Do you need to better understand the business implications of substances used in your products that are on the Candidate, Authorization and Restriction lists?

-If you answered yes to any of these questions, then please join us for a 60-minute webinar on September 21st at 10.00am (ET).
+If you answered yes to any of these questions, then please join us for a 60-minute webinar on September 27th at 11.00am (EDT).
 Register here or read on to find out more about how you can benefit from this free webinar.

 What is REACH?